caseyg/awesome/TOPICS.md

 *   [microsoft/markitdown](https://github.com/microsoft/markitdown) - Python tool for converting files and office documents to Markdown.

-## openai

-*   [microsoft/markitdown](https://github.com/microsoft/markitdown) - Python tool for converting files and office documents to Markdown.

-*   [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix (formerly Repopack) is a powerful tool that packs your entire repository into a single, AI-friendly file.
-Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, DeepSeek, Perplexity, Gemini, Gemma, Llama, Grok, and more.

-*   [IBM/wxflows](https://github.com/IBM/wxflows) - Examples and tutorials for building AI applications with watsonx.ai Flows Engine

-*   [simonw/llm](https://github.com/simonw/llm) - Access large language models from the command-line

-*   [instructor-ai/instructor](https://github.com/instructor-ai/instructor) - structured outputs for llms

-*   [LangbaseInc/BaseAI](https://github.com/LangbaseInc/BaseAI) - BaseAI — The Web AI Framework.
-The easiest way to build serverless autonomous AI agents with memory.
-Start building local-first, agentic pipes, tools, and memory.
-Deploy serverless with one command.

-*   [engageintellect/spatz-2](https://github.com/engageintellect/spatz-2) - just like spatz... but for svelte5, with shadcn-svelte, svelte-animations, svelte-superforms, stripe payments, subscriptions, content-filtering, and more.

-*   [andywalters47/clearmail](https://github.com/andywalters47/clearmail) - Filter gmail with AI

-*   [elie222/inbox-zero](https://github.com/elie222/inbox-zero) - Open source email app to reach inbox zero fast.

-*   [rapidpages/rapidpages](https://github.com/rapidpages/rapidpages) - Generate React and Tailwind components using AI

-*   [assafelovic/gpt-researcher](https://github.com/assafelovic/gpt-researcher) - LLM based autonomous agent that conducts deep local and web research on any topic and generates a long report with citations.

-*   [r2d4/llm.ts](https://github.com/r2d4/llm.ts) - Call any LLM with a single API.
-Zero dependencies.

-*   [different-ai/embedbase](https://github.com/different-ai/embedbase) - A dead-simple API to build LLM-powered apps

-*   [e2b-dev/E2B](https://github.com/e2b-dev/E2B) - Secure open source cloud runtime for AI apps & AI agents

-*   [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
-Our mission is to provide the tools, so that you can focus on what matters.

-*   [supabase-community/nextjs-openai-doc-search](https://github.com/supabase-community/nextjs-openai-doc-search) - Template for building your own custom ChatGPT style doc search powered by Next.js, OpenAI, and Supabase.

-*   [ToolJet/ToolJet](https://github.com/ToolJet/ToolJet) - Low-code platform for building business applications.
-Connect to databases, cloud storages, GraphQL, API endpoints, Airtable, Google sheets, OpenAI, etc and build apps using drag and drop application builder.
-Built using JavaScript/TypeScript. 🚀

-*   [dvorka/mindforger](https://github.com/dvorka/mindforger) - Thinking notebook and Markdown editor.

 ## datasette-io

 *   [dogsheep/dogsheep-beta](https://github.com/dogsheep/dogsheep-beta) - Build a search index across content from multiple SQLite database tables and run faceted searches against it using Datasette